Italian nobility: Venetian nobility

 Portrait of the Loredan family, by Giovanni Bellini, 1507, Gemäldegalerie, Berlin.
 Leonardo Loredan, 75th Doge of Venice, ruled from 1501 until his death in 1521 and was a member of the Loredan family, one of the Republic's most prominent noble houses.
 His four sons are depicted wearing the typical regalia of Venetian noblemen.

 The Venetian Patriciate was one of the three social bodies into which the society of the Republic of Venice was divided, together with citizens and foreigners.
 Patrizio was the noble title of the members of the aristocracy ruling the city of Venice and the Republic.
 The title was abbreviated, in front of the name, by the initials N.H.
 (Nobil Homo), together with the feminine variant N.D.
 (Nobildonna).
 Holding the title of a Venetian patrician was a great honour and many European kings and princes, as well as foreign noble families, are known to have asked for and obtained the prestigious title.

 The noble houses were primarily divided into Old (Case vecchie) and New houses (Case nuove), with the former being noted for traditionally electing the first Doge in 697 AD.
 The New houses were no less significant, as many became very prominent and important in influencing the history of the Republic of Venice.
 The families were furthermore divided into several other "categories", including Ducal houses (which gave Doges), Newest houses (Case nuovissime), Non-Venetian patricians, and "Houses made for money" (usually very wealthy landowning or bourgeoise families enriched through trade).

 Although there were numerous noble houses across Venice's home and overseas land possessions, the Republic was in fact ruled as an oligarchy by about 20 to 30 families of Venice's urban nobility, who elected the Doge, held political and military offices and directly participated in the daily governing of the state.
 They were predominantly merchants, with their main source of income being trade with the East and other entrepreneurial activities, on which they became incredibly wealthy.
-Some of the most important families, who dominated the politics and the history of the state, include those such as the Contarini, Cornaro, Dandolo, Dolfin, Giustiniani, Loredan, Mocenigo, Arellano, Morosini and the Venier families.
+Some of the most important families, who dominated the politics and the history of the state, include those such as the Contarini, Cornaro, Dandolo, Dolfin, Giustiniani, Loredan, Mocenigo, Arellano, Morosini, Sanudo, and the Venier families.